Abd-007/Switch-Emulators-Guide/Yuzu.md

 **Official Yuzu mods page:** https://github.com/yuzu-emu/yuzu/wiki/Switch-Mods

-To install mods

-- Right click the game you want to install the mod for, click "Open Mod Data Location" and paste the mod folder there. **You must place the mod ***folder*** and not just the files in the Mod Data Location**
+To install mods, right click the game you want to install the mod for, click "Open Mod Data Location" and paste the mod folder there.
+You must place the mod ***folder*** you downloaded, and not just the files inside of it.

 ### Shaders

-You can find some shaders from our shader github
+You can find some shader caches from our GitHub.

 **Shaders:** https://github.com/JENOVAAbsolute/128BB-Shaders

 To install shaders:

 - Start the game you want the shaders for.
 Close it once you see the first screen that pops up.
-Then right click the game in yuzu, click "Open Transferable Pipeline Cache" and place the shaders in the folder you got
+Then right click the game in yuzu, click "Open Transferable Pipeline Cache" and place the shaders in the folder that opens.

 ### Saves

-You can find some saves from here:
+You can find saves from here:

 **Saves:** https://drive.google.com/drive/folders/1G2gHYZn7Dbx_X9iYUgpOfCBiWCixBTWU?usp=sharing

 **Alternative:** https://www.homebrewgeneral.net/2020/03/switch-games-save.html

-To install saves
+To install saves:

 - Right click the game you want to install the save for, click "Open Save Data Location" and put the save files there.

+**Backing up your save files**
+If you ever need to reinstall Yuzu, back up the files or folders below so you don't lose game progress.

+- The file below stores the user profile of the Switch.
+Some game saves need this to work:
+`%AppData%\yuzu\nand\system\save\8000000000000010\su\avators\profiles.dat`
+- The folder below contains saves for all games:
+`%AppData%\yuzu\nand\user\save\0000000000000000`

 ## Section 6: Misc

 ### Fixes for errors

+**BKTR Error:** You get this error when launching an update, instead of the actual game.

+**Video Core Error:** Vulkan drivers are out of date.
+- If you use a Nvidia GPU, install the file from https://developer.nvidia.com/vulkan-beta-45836-windows-10-dch
+- For AMD GPU users, just update to latest ***optional*** drivers in the AMD Software Panel.

+**"NCA Header key could not be found" error:** Keys are outdated **Crypto revision error:** Keys are outdated
+**Updates or DLC failing to install:** Keys are outdated